Roy Radin: Career

 Radin was the son of Broadway promoter Al Radin, who owned a speakeasy and promoted Broadway shows in the 1920s and 1930s.
 His mother was a showgirl.
 Roy Radin was a high-school dropout who joined the Clyde Beatty Circus at the age of 16 doing publicity work.
 A year later, Radin signed George Jessel and J. Fred Muggs as part of his first traveling show.
 Radin continued to put together vaudeville shows and became a millionaire before the age of 20.
 Shows were packaged with Roy Radin's name getting first billing (e.g., The Roy Radin Vaudeville Revue, The Roy Radin Variety Show, Roy Radin's Vaudeville '77).
-The shows featured comedy acts including George Gobel, Frank Gorshin, Jack Carter, Jackie Vernon, Henny Youngman, Joey Bishop, Red Buttons, Godfrey Cambridge, Shecky Greene, Milton Berle, Jessel, and The Roy Radin Orchestra.
+The shows featured comedy acts including George Gobel, Frank Gorshin, Jack Carter, Jackie Vernon, Henny Youngman, Joey Bishop, Red Buttons, Godfrey Cambridge, Shecky Greene, Milton Berle, Jo Anne Worley, Jessel, and The Roy Radin Orchestra.
 Berle and Jessel were among the regular masters of ceremonies.
 Comedians had a love-hate relationship with the tours, with Radin routinely becoming the butt of jokes.
 Reflecting on one tour, George Gobel told Johnny Carson on The Tonight Show, "Roy Radin knows as much about show business as a pig knows about church on Sunday."

 Throughout the 1970s, Radin's company Roy Radin Enterprises had multiple shows running at the same time.
 The tours were creatively financed, always showing as sold out but sometimes sparsely attended.
 Tickets were often sold as benefits for handicapped children, police officers, fire fighters or local causes.
 Advertisements by local communities were purchased in the souvenir magazine distributed at the venue.
 The financing was investigated by New York state Attorney General Louis Lefkowitz in 1975 after he found that only 27% of the funds were going to one of the attributed charities.
 The investigations were dropped, after Radin had made charitable payments to the New York Police Department.